Updated 17 January 2022

 Head over to Stonehaven on Vaal for a picturesque picnic right on the banks of the Vaal River.
 For R256.60 per person, expect a picnic blanket and a basket filled with chipolatas, barbecue crumbed chicken, petite quiches, local cheeses, bacon-wrapped cheese sausages, kebabs, cold meats, mozzarella-and-cherry tomato skewers, cheese straws, savoury garnish, French bread with pâtés, crisps, dips and finger dessert delights.
 A bottle of wine of your choice can be added at a cost.
 And if you’re still deciding on what to do for your year-end office party this year, enquire about a socially distanced picnic for R242 per person.
 (Stonehaven also offers a range of other options for year-end functions – see their website for more.)

-Have we missed your favourite picnic spot in Joburg or Pretoria?
+Have we missed your favourite picnic spot in and around Joburg and Pretoria?
 Let us know in the comments below.